Language Models Learn Rare Phenomena from Less Rare Phenomena: The Case of the Missing AANNs: Abstract

 \section{Abstract}

-Language models learn rare syntactic phenomena, but it has been argued that they rely on rote memorization, as opposed to grammatical generalization.
-Training on a corpus of human-scale in size (100M words), we iteratively trained transformer language models on systematically manipulated corpora and then evaluated their learning of a particular rare grammatical phenomenon: the English Article+Adjective+Numeral+Noun (AANN) construction (``a beautiful five days'').
-We first compared how well this construction was learned on the default corpus relative to a counterfactual corpus in which the AANN sentences were removed.
-AANNs were still learned better than systematically perturbed variants of the construction.
+Language models learn rare syntactic phenomena, but the extent to which this is attributable to generalization vs. memorization is a major open question.
+To that end, we iteratively trained transformer language models on systematically manipulated corpora which were human-scale in size, and then evaluated their learning of a rare grammatical phenomenon: the English Article+Adjective+Numeral+Noun (\aann) construction (``a beautiful five days'').
+We compared how well this construction was learned on the default corpus relative to a counterfactual corpus in which \aann{} sentences were removed.
+We found that \aanns{} were still learned better than systematically perturbed variants of the construction.
 Using additional counterfactual corpora, we suggest that this learning occurs through generalization from related constructions (e.g., ``a few days'').
 An additional experiment showed that this learning is enhanced when there is more variability in the input.
-Taken together, our results provide an existence proof that models learn rare grammatical phenomena by generalization from less rare phenomena.
-Code available at \url{https://github.com/kanishkamisra/aannalysis}.
+Taken together, our results provide an existence proof that LMs can learn rare grammatical phenomena by generalization from less rare phenomena.
+Data and code: \url{https:// github.com/kanishkamisra/aannalysis}.